xaya/xaya_tutorials/How to Wire Up libxayagame in C#.md

-# Getting Started in C#
+# How to Wire Up libxayagame in C#

 Before you get started, you'll need libxayagame.
-There are statically linked binaries available [here]().
+There are statically linked binaries available [here](https://github.com/xaya/xaya_tutorials/tree/master/XayaStateProcessor).
 You'll also need XAYAWrapper.
 It wraps the C++ libxayagame for use with C#.
 You can download that [here]() (coming soon).
 You'll also need to make RPC calls.
 That can be done any way you wish, but we've forked BitcoinLib and modified it for XAYA.
-You can get that project [here]() (update coming soon).
+You can get that project [here](https://github.com/xaya/xayaRPClib) (update coming soon).
+XAYAWrapper uses BitcoinLib and exposes it through `xayaGameService`, so you'll need that DLL as well.

 The following shows how to wire up libxayagame.